-Study 329 was a multicenter eight-week double-blind RCT (acute phase), followed by a sixmonth continuation phase.
-SKB's stated primary objective was to compare the efficacy and safety of imipramine and paroxetine to placebo in the treatment of adolescents with unipolar major depression.
+Study 329 was a multicenter eight-week double-blind RCT (acute phase), followed by a six-month continuation phase.
+Its primary objective was to compare the efficacy and safety of imipramine and paroxetine to placebo in the treatment of adolescents with unipolar major depression.
 Secondary objectives were to identify predictors of treatment outcomes across clinical subtypes; to provide information on the safety profile of paroxetine and imipramine when these agents were given for 'an extended period of time'; and to estimate the rate of relapse among imipramine, paroxetine and placebo responders who were maintained on treatment.
 Study enrolment took place between April 1994 and March 1997.

-The first RIAT trial publication was a surgery trial that had only been partly published before.[7]
-Very few previously published RCTs have been reported in published papers by different teams of authors.[8]
+The first RIAT trial publication was a surgery trial that had only been partly published before.[11].
+As far as we are aware, this is the first time that a previously published RCT has been reported in a published paper by a different team of authors.